 Greta, aged 15, Umeå

 Young people who are given alcohol by their parents drink more.
 And if you buy them alcohol, you’re also telling them that it’s OK to drink, even if you’re not an adult.
-Some parents think it’s OK to give their teenagers alcohol on special occasions, e.g. at the end of the ninth grade or over Midsummer.
+Some parents think that it’s OK to give their teenagers alcohol on special occasions, such as the end of the school year or at Midsummer.
 But warning your child about alcohol and then helping them to drink makes no sense, even if it’s only for one evening.
-Teenagers always feel best if you’re clear and consistent.
+Teenagers deal best with clarity and consistency.